Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 # WiFi-USB-Thermometer-Home-Assistant-ThingSpeak
-Low cost device encloses a temperature/humidity sensor in a USB stick capable of publishing to Home Assistant and ThingSpeak
+Low cost device encloses a temperature/humidity sensor in a USB stick capable of publishing to Home Assistant and ThingSpeak, without power cords.

 ## Project Description
 This project encloses a temperature/humidity sensor and microcontroller in a USB stick to create a compact device capable of using WiFi to monitor the sensor using any combination of the following options: